 - project management in science communication

-I’ve been working as a science writer at IST Austria for six years, and also write about other topics in science and medicine.
-During this time, I’ve tried to grow my skills as science communicator, focusing on social media, reporting skills in healthcare writing, and storytelling with data.
+I’m a freelance journalist with a focus on science and medicine.
+Before going freelance, I was a science writer at IST Austria for six years, and also write about other topics in science and medicine.
+During this time, I grew my skills as science communicator, focusing on social media, reporting skills in healthcare writing, and storytelling with data.
 In 2014, I attended the Summer Academy in Journalism at the University of Liechtenstein.
 I received an ECCO Congress Fellowship to attend the European Cancer Summit 2017 and take part in the “Reporting on Cancer” workshop.

 Before working in science communication, I pursued my PhD in Developmental Neurobiology at King’s College London, and obtained a First in my BA in Biology at the University of Oxford.
 Many nights trying to finish essays at the last minute prepared me well for my eventual career in science writing!